greenheartgames/greenworks/docs/achievement.md

 ### greenworks.getAchievementNames()

-Returns a `Array` represents all the achievements in the game.
+Returns an `Array` represents all the achievements in the game.

 ### greenworks.getNumberOfAchievements()

-Returns a `Integer` represents the number of all achievements in the game.
+Returns an `Integer` represents the number of all achievements in the game.